Scientists Say Gene-Edited Babies Claim Is 'Wake-Up Call' For World

 But the statement drew harsh criticism from other scientists, as well as some bioethicists and activists, some of whom are calling for a moratorium on pregnancies using gene-edited human embryos.
 Critics charge the statement published Thursday is just the latest in a series of weak and misguided attempts by the scientific community to police itself.

-"I find the views expressed in this editorial perplexing, dismaying and highly problematic," wrote J. Ben Hurlbut, a bioethicist at Arizona State University, in an email.
-"Why just because on person has crossed a line is it urgent to 'reach international agreement' on how that line should be crossed next time?
+"I find the views expressed in this editorial perplexing, dismaying and highly problematic," wrote J. Benjamin Hurlbut, a bioethicist at Arizona State University, in an email.
+"Why just because one person has crossed a line is it urgent to 'reach international agreement' on how that line should be crossed next time?
 Isn't the right question whether it should be crossed?"

 Other critics worried it would encourage rogue scientists.